jorian/barterdexdocs/docs/source/guides.rst

 .. note::

-   Because of network propagation times and the use of cached data, the data shown in the orderbook is not always 100% correct or up-to-date.
+   Because of network propagation times and the use of cached data, the data shown in the orderbook is not always 100% up-to-date.

-Contrary to centralised exchanges like Binance or Bittrex, clicking Send for this ``buy`` request in Insomnia does not fulfill this order automatically.
+Contrary to centralised exchanges like Binance or Bittrex, submitting the ``buy`` request to the BarterDEX network by  clicking `Send` in Insomnia does not fulfill this order automatically.
 Instead, what marketmaker does is sending a ``buy request`` onto the decentralised network, to all the other marketmaker nodes your node is connected to.
-Each node will see this request, and if there is a node that has a price set for this KMD/BTC pair, it will evaluate your request and if it fulfills all requirements, it will reply with a message containing a counteroffer.
+Each node will see this request, and if there is a node that has a price set for this KMD/BTC pair, it will evaluate your request and if it fulfills all requirements (such as price and correct relvolume), it will reply with a message containing a counteroffer.
 This counteroffer is always better than the ``buy request`` you initially sent, because it falls within the boundaries you set in your ``buy request``.

-Your ``buy request`` can have multiple nodes on the marketmaker network respond with a better price.
+Your ``buy request`` can have multiple nodes on the marketmaker network respond to it.
+This all depends on the boundaries you set and the number of marketmaker nodes in the network.
 Your node then picks the best (lowest) price and starts the trade.

 However!
-Defining a buy request that fulfills an order from the orderbook will not guarantee you of a successful trade.
+Defining a buy request that fulfills an order from the orderbook will not guarantee you a successful trade.
 Network issues could stop a trade, as well as out-of-date data from the seller.
 The orderbook may be stating that a seller has utxos, but in reality someone else could have bought the order already.

-// hidden sellers
+// TODO: hidden sellers (orders that exist but are not shown in orderbook)

-The seller of KMD wants 0.00036349 BTC for 1 KMD, in other words: the price.
+// TODO: switch pairs, switch price